 In accordance with the semi-arid climate, primary production is somewhat lower than in western deciduous forests.

 The leaf mass and leaf area formed each year increases rapidly in the first 20 years.
-However, once a dense canopy is reached, leaf mass and BFI remain almost constant.
+However, once a dense canopy is reached, leaf mass and LAI remain almost constant.
 The canopy is only raised more and more above the ground by the height increase of the stems.
 The leaves with the falling branches form the litter and together with the dying roots the total litter.

-Only the wood mass produced is stored, so that the standing phytomass of the forest increases constantly but ever more slowly until old age, and can exceed 200 t/ha for 50-year-old stands and 400 t/ha for 200-year-old stands.
+Only the wood mass produced is stored, so that the standing phytomass of the forest increases constantly but ever more slowly until old age, and can exceed 200 t·ha-1 for 50-year-old stands and 400 t·ha-1 for 200-year-old stands.

-For the oak forest the following mean wood increment was found depending on the age of the stand (in brackets): 3.8 t/ha (13), 3.6 t/ha (22), 4.3 t/ha (42), 4.7 t/ha (56), 0.4 t/ha (135), 0.0 t/ha (220).
-The increasing log diameter (BHD: diameter at breast height) means a corresponding increasing wood supply in the log.
+For the oak forest the following mean wood increment was found depending on the age of the stand (in brackets): 3.8 t·ha-1 (13), 3.6 t·ha-1 (22), 4.3 t·ha-1 (42), 4.7 t·ha-1 (56), 0.4 t·ha-1 (135), 0.0 t·ha-1 (220).
+The increasing log diameter (DBH: diameter at breast height) means a corresponding increasing wood supply in the log.
 This relationship is shown in ◘ Fig. I-26.